pmjones/adr/IMPLEMENTATION.md

 As with authentication, how is one to do routing (a user interface concern) if the router cannot tell if the user is allowed to be dispatched along a particular route?
 The answer is to realize authorization is not over particular routes, but over the particular _Domain_ functionality to which those routes lead.
 It might also be over functionality regarding a specific resource within the _Domain_, in which case the resource must be loaded (in part or in whole) by the _Domain_ as part of the authorization check.

-Thus, it is the _Domain_ that should check if the user is allowed to perform a particular function; if so, the _Domain_ continues, but if not, the _Domain_ can report back appropriately.
-This keeps the _Domain_, instead of a user interface component, as the proper authority over its functionality.
+Thus, it is the _Domain_ that should check if the user is allowed to perform a particular function.
+If so, the _Domain_ continues; but if not, the _Domain_ can report back appropriately.
+This keeps the _Domain_, instead of a user interface component, as the proper authority over domain layer functionality.

 For an extended conversation about this, see this discussion on [Auth Gates and User Roles](https://www.reddit.com/r/PHP/comments/64910c/laravel_auth_gates_and_user_roles/?sort=old).